colin20g/coq_set_theory_and_definitions/README.md

 In a .v file: include the line "Require Import Set_and_Definitions." at the beginning of your file.

 With coqtop (in a linux terminal):
 From the folder where the library has been build, launch coqtop with the command "coqtop -Q .
-Setdef -l Sets_and_Definitions.v".
+SetDef -l Sets_and_Definitions.v".
 Alternatively, you may launch coqtop first, then from here enter the commands:<<

 Add LoadPath "./" as SetDef.